sidstamm/energymonitor/README.md

 Monitors energy usage (and production) and displays reports through a web site.

+## probes/ directory

+Here are scripts for fetching data from devices, NOAA, etc.

 ## www/ directory

 This contains the web site.
 Once you've put this somewhere you will need: